 Controlled substances and other valuable shipments always face security risks.
 It is important to plan safe routes to minimize the risk of theft, delays, and diversions.
-However, it is impossible to ascertain that shipments will never encounter breaches in security.
+However, it is impossible to ascertain that medical shipments will never encounter breaches in security.

 A large quantity of counterfeit drugs on the market in some regions (particularly in low- to middle-income countries) puts shipments at risk of regular overhauls.
 This is the case for shipments containing medications, vaccines, an even medical testing kits.
 You’ll face greater problems if your medical logistics supply chain lacks visibility, such as if you are unable to trace the shipment at every step leading back to its origin, and if products feature no anti-counterfeit protections.

 If you want to enter a new market (for instance, start selling in another country), you’ll need to meet new compliance regulations.
 A simple mistake can mean that the shipment is held up in customs or somewhere else before it reaches its final destination.
 This may lead to further delays, ruining temperature controls and your relationship with new clients.

 A lost, stolen, or ruined shipment can have a major impact on your returns.
 The good news is that you can mitigate risks by purchasing shipping insurance for all your medical shipments.

 You have two main options: you can receive insurance through a shipping company or you can purchase through a third-party insurer.
 There are many additional benefits to the second choice.